-Now that the crazy Christmas season is over, it can feel as though there’s a lull in the new year.
-Yet, now’s a good time to change your tactics and continue to push your messages to customers, taking a slightly different tack to presenting your information.
+With the current crop of good weather, people are generally happier and more excited.
+Now is a great time to change your to change your tactics and continue to push your messages to customers, taking a slightly different tack to presenting your information from earlier in the year.
 We’re rounding up the best digital signage tips for the new year, to demonstrate what you can do.

 Amazing things are being done with digital displays to capture customers’ attention – and the contents of their wallets – but it’s important to remember the basics if you want to use digital displays to drive sales this new year.
 Typically, sales increase by 29.5% when digital signage is present, and it can increase brand awareness by 47.7% – you can see more in our Display Insights infographic.
 However, this is only if it is done intelligently.
 Here are a few tips and tricks to help you use digital displays to get more people to spend more cash in your stores.

 You need your digital signage to match the current mood of shoppers.
-While the Christmas period has a defined look and feel and look with plenty of offers and a lot of interested shoppers, the new year is slightly different, particularly after the initial flurry of sales.
-Make sure that your digital signage designs reflect this and that you’re not just running new messages placed over Christmas designs.
+Summer is bright and fun, just like the weather, and people want to feel happy.
+Make sure that your digital signage designs reflect this and that you’re not just running new messages placed over older designs.

 Think about what your customers want at this time, and use your signage to push the problems that your products and services solve at this time of year.
 Think about different ways of doing things, such as advertising in-store events to hook people in a different way.

 Offer convenience for a better customer experience